How to apply to become a UK Stewardship Code 2026 signatory

 Application

-Organisations must submit a report that covers a 12-month period ending no earlier than a year before the relevant application deadline.
+All applicants must submit a report that covers a 12 month period ending no earlier than a year before the relevant application deadline.
+In the case of previously unsuccessful applicants, to ensure an appropriate reporting period, your reapplication may need to cover a different 12-month period to the one that you submitted for your original application.
 Many applicants choose to report to the most recent calendar year, or to their own financial year.

-The spring assessment period will have two deadlines.
-New and renewal applications from asset managers and service providers, and reapplications from previously unsuccessful asset manager and service provider applicants, will be due by 30 April 2024.
-New and renewal applications from asset owners, and reapplications from previously unsuccessful asset owner applicants, will be due by 31 May 2024.
+For the next assessment period in spring, applications from asset managers and service providers will be due by 30 April 2026 and applications from asset owners will be due by 31 May 2026.

-Asset manager and service provider reports submitted for the 30 April 2024 application deadline must cover a 12-month period starting on or after 1 May 2022 and ending on or after 30 April 2023.
+For asset managers and service providers applying to the 30 April 2026 application deadline, submissions must cover a 12-month period starting on or after 1 May 2024 and ending on or after 30 April 2025.

-Asset owner reports submitted for the 31 May 2024 application deadline must cover a 12-month period starting on or after 1 June 2022 and ending on or after 31 May 2023.
+For asset owners applying by the 31 May 2026 application deadline, submissions must cover a 12-month period starting on or after 1 June 2024 and ending on or after 31 May 2025.

 Valid reporting periods for upcoming application deadlines